-A further aspect of their operation is the established Windmill Nursery, in itself an interesting business which includes the usual retail front while behind the scenes are all the steps and processes involved in running the nursery – composting, seeds, seedling stimulation, potting, nutrition and care of garden display and nutritional plants – blossoms, fruit and vegetables.
+A further aspect of their operation is the established horticultural nursery, in itself an interesting business which includes the usual retail front while behind the scenes are all the steps and processes involved in running the nursery – composting, seeds, seedling stimulation, potting, nutrition and care of garden display and nutritional plants – blossoms, fruit and vegetables.
 While work with plants is seasonal, there is always something to do to prepare beds and plants for the future.

 You will generally work five days per week with the option of weekends off but may, due to personal interest and seasonal demand, discuss the options of working part- or full-weekends and public holidays on a roster system by agreement with management.
 Given the hands-on nature of exposure to all facets of this business’ activities, you will undoubtedly have plenty of scope to not only make your contribution but expand your general exposure and skills acquisition for the future.

 Any public holidays, whether falling on weekdays or weekends, will follow the Saturday/Sunday routine.